open-voice-interoperability/docs-archived/technical_masterplan.md

 ```

 > There are several previously-developed and broadly adopted standards which may
 > be of relevance to the Dialog Manager development.
-OVN research in Q4 2020
+OVON research in Q4 2020
 > suggests the following: Voice Extensible Markup Language (VoiceXML) 2.1
 > (designed for creating audio dialogs that feature synthesized speech,
 > digitized audio, recognition of spoken and DTMF key input, recording of spoken